-Remembering Lucy aunt, whose fried fish and cutlets helped Baroda’s Goans retain a sense of identity
+Remembering Lucy Aunty, whose fried fish and curry helped Baroda’s Goans retain a sense of identity

-Lucy aunty, as Lucy Fernandes was known and will be known forever, fed thousands of students at the Maharaja Sayajirao University of Baroda.
+Lucy Aunty, as Lucy Fernandes was known and will be known forever, fed thousands of students at the Maharaja Sayajirao University of Baroda.
 I was one of them.
 Besides students, her food was popular among the Goan community in that city.

 Why wouldn’t it be, given that she cooked the best Goan food?
 From rice curry to fish fry, doce de grão to perard – there wasn’t a single Goan delicacy she did not serve to the denizens of Baroda.
 Christmas perhaps was the busiest time for her, with several Goan families depending on her culinary skills to keep traditions alive.
 Her food united a community and gave the community an identity.

-I do not doubt that Lucy aunty was synonymous with the Goan community.
+I do not doubt that Lucy Aunty was synonymous with the Goan community.
 She was one of the prominent members of the community, and perhaps it would not be wrong to consider her the most popular Goan in Baroda.
 Until, that is, her sad and untimely demise due to a heart attack on April 22.
 She was 84.

 Like me, the Goan community in Baroda will never forget the taste of the food she cooked almost all her life.
 Her beef cutlets were the best.
 After almost a decade, I still recall the cutlets fried to perfection as if it was yesterday, the crisp and crusty layer of semolina adding to the exquisite experience.
 But most importantly her fish curry was exactly like home, in a place that was a thousand kilometers away from my home.